 Instead of paying by check or money order, you can have your monthly plan premium automatically withdrawn from your checking account.
-This method is called EFT (Electronic Funds Transfer directly from your checking account) using Automated Clearing House (ACH).
+This method is called EFT (Electronic

+Funds Transfer directly from your checking account) using Automated Clearing House (ACH).
 If you choose EFT for your method to pay your plan premium, you may call Summit Health Customer Service at 1-844-827-2355 (TTY users call 711) to request an EFT form and instructions be mailed to you.
-Customer Service is available from 7 a.m. to 8 p.m., Pacific Time, seven days a week from October 1 through March 31.
-(After March 31, your call will be handled by our automated phone system Saturdays, Sundays and holidays.)
+Customer Service is available from 7 a.m. to 8 p.m., Pacific Time, seven days a week from October 1 through March 31, with the exceptions of Christmas Day and Thanksgiving Day.
+(After March 31, your call will be handled by our automated phone system Saturdays, Sundays, and holidays.)
 You can also download the form by visiting our website at www.yoursummithealth.com, click on the "Member support" link and then "How to pay".
 Print the EFT form and instructions.
 Mail your form to the address listed on the instructions.
 Once your EFT takes effect, EFT premium deductions from your checking account will occur on the 5th of each month.

-Option 3: Pay your premium online with Summit Health eBill
+Option 3: Pay your plan premium online with Summit Health eBill